Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 The two directors (South African nationals, 50/50 ownership) wanted a company with history.
 A freshly formed entity would not carry the weight they needed for institutional counterparties and correspondent banking relationships.
 They selected a shelf company from our inventory — a Zurich-registered AG originally incorporated in 1986 — specifically for the prestige that a forty-year-old Swiss company carries in their market.

-The acquisition was completed in under two weeks.
 Our recommendation was to leave the company domiciled in Zurich initially and transfer to Zug after demonstrating turnover — redomiciliation between cantons is straightforward once the company has an operating track record and banking relationship.

 This case illustrates the two scenarios where shelf companies justify their premium: when the registration date itself is a commercial asset, and when the timeline for a fresh formation cannot accommodate the client’s deal calendar.